MicrosoftDocs/azure-dev-docs/java/spring-framework/deploy-containerized-spring-boot-java-app-with-maven-plugin.md

 ---
-title: How to use the Maven Plugin for Azure Web Apps to deploy a containerized Spring Boot app to Azure
+title: Deploy a Java app to Azure Web Apps with a Maven plugin
 description: Learn how to use the Maven Plugin for Azure Web Apps to deploy a Spring Boot app to Azure.
 services: app-service
 documentationcenter: java